Artistic Director, Encore Choir Director

 Bravo Choir Director & Music Literacy Instructor

-Mr. Meeker has taught both middle school and high school choir spending seven years as Director of Choirs, Auditorium Manager, and Performing Arts Instructional Leader at Central High School.
+Troy Meeker is the Bravo Choir Director and a proud parent of a PCC chorister.
+He has taught both middle school and high school choir spending seven years as Director of Choirs, Auditorium Manager, and Performing Arts Instructional Leader at Central High School.
 He is a graduate of Northern Arizona University with a Bachelor of Music Education and a Masters in Educational Technology.
 Recently, he returned to Northern Arizona University to pursue a Master’s degree in Choral Conducting studying under Dr. Edith Copley and Dr. Ryan Holder.
 While attending NAU, Mr. Meeker enjoyed the pleasure of conducting the NAU Men’s Chorale and High Altitude Vocal Jazz Ensemble.
 During this time he also served as the interim director for the Church of the Red Rocks and Sedona Academy of Chamber Singers.
-Currently, he is the Associate Choir Director of Trevor G. Browne High School Choir a thriving urban choir program with over 350 singers.
+Currently, he is the Associate Choir Director of Trevor G. Browne High School Choir a thriving urban choir program with 450 singers.

 Mr. Meeker has developed district curriculum in choral music education and music technology, as well as created district assessments for choral music students.
 He has presented at the Western Division and Arizona ACDA Conventions as well as the AZ Music Educator’s Convention.
-In addition, he has worked as a clinician for Greater Phoenix Junior High Honor Choir, Northern Arizona University Curry Summer Music Camp, Paradise Valley USD Summer Music Camp, and the Phoenix Union HSD Summer Music Camp.
+In addition, he has worked as a clinician for Greater Phoenix Junior High Honor Choir, Northern Arizona University Curry Summer Music Camp, Paradise Valley USD, Deer Valley USD, and the Phoenix Union HSD Summer Music Camp.
 In his free time, Mr. Meeker enjoys watching movies, creating websites, hiking, and biking.
-His home is in Glendale, Arizona with his wife Adrienne, and their son Grant.
+His home is in Glendale, Arizona with his wife Adrienne, and their children Grant and Annika.

 Concert Choir Director & Music Literacy Instructor